isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-It can be hard to decide which properties of a type is essential and which are not.
+It can be hard to decide which properties of a type are essential and which are not.

 ##### Enforcement